mikkopitkanen222/NixOS-Config/README.md

 - Change user names and emails.
 - Don't install my ssh keys or I will be able to log in on your machine.

-<b>You should craft your own flake for the best results.
-This repo is overly complex if you have only one machine to configure.</b>
+<b>For best results, you should craft your own flake.
+This repo structure is not optimal when you have only one machine to configure.</b>